This post may contain affiliate links. Please read our disclosure policy.

 • Bring cranberries, orange zest, orange juice, 1/4 cup plus 2 tablespoons honey, water, cinnamon, cloves, and salt to a simmer over medium heat.

 • Continue cooking, stirring often, until the cranberries break down and the sauce thickens.
 Taste (careful, it will be hot!) and add an additional 1 to 2 tablespoons of honey as desired.
-If sauce becomes too thick, add a little extra water to reach the desired consistency.
+If the sauce becomes too thick, add a little extra water to reach the desired consistency.
 Let cool, then serve.

 Notes